yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 Xb9HJy46M9u3SLAWVitS4eV6gEMuVFfZX2
 ```

-If crypto-currencies become more widely adopted, the approach above could severely retard the need for eCommerce PCI-DSS compliance that is contractually required by credit card payment networks.
+If crypto-currencies become more widely adopted, the approach above will severely reduce the need for onerous eCommerce PCI-DSS compliance that is contractually required by credit card payment networks.
 This is a feature of permission-less blockchain technology!
 Permission-less blockchains don't require identity information to be utilized.
 This means permission-less cryptocurrency networks will naturally protect consumers from transaction payment identity theft for eCommerce transactions using a cryptocurrency transaction as payment/settlement.
 However, eCommerce servers accepting cryptographic currency payments utilizing such extended public keys must still protect the integrity of such extended public keys.
-Otherwise, an eCommerce merchant risks customer payments being stolen or burned.
+Otherwise, eCommerce merchants risks customer payments being stolen or burned. *Burned addresses* are ones for which the associated EC private keys are not known.

 It is also worth noting that a number of altcoins have already defined their own unique extended key prefixes, e.g., Dash (drkp/drkv), forked LTC (Ltpv/Ltub) and DOGE (dgpv/dgub) implementations.
-However, the application of wrong prefixes won't interfere with the synthesis of proper types of EC private/public keys or addresses as long as "--version (-v)" values are applied correctly.
+However, the application of wrong altcoin extended key prefixes won't interfere with the synthesis of proper types of EC private/public keys or addresses as long as "--version (-v)" values are applied correctly.

 **C.** Demonstrates the generation of the next eCommerce Dash payment address (i.e., M/44’/5’/0’/0/1) to be applied by shopping cart checkout or point of sale (PoS) mechanisms, from the very same public extended key above (i.e., M/44’/5’/0’/0).
 ```